chefspec/chefspec/README.md

 expect(chef_run).to write_motd_message('my message')
 ```

-**Don't forget to include documentation in your cookbook's README noting the custom matcher and it's API!**
+**Don't forget to include documentation in your cookbook's README noting the custom matcher and its API!**

 Writing Custom Matchers
 -----------------------
-If you are testing a cookbook that does not package it's LWRP matchers, you can create your own following the same pattern as the "Packaging Custom Matchers" section.
+If you are testing a cookbook that does not package its LWRP matchers, you can create your own following the same pattern as the "Packaging Custom Matchers" section.
 Simply, create a file at `spec/support/matchers.rb` and add your resource matchers:

 ```ruby
 # spec/support/matchers.rb